 Students can use electronic devices in the classroom for class purposes and at the discretion of the instructor.
-Checking e-mail, surfing the Internet or other distracting activities are prohibited.
-Violation of this request may result in loss of privileges for all students.
+Checking e-mail, surfing the internet or other distracting activities are prohibited.
+Violation of this request will result in the loss of privileges for ALL students.